Andrew Huberman's Sleep Cocktail

 L-Theanine is an amino acid predominantly found in tea leaves, specifically in green tea.
 Unlike some other sleep aids, L-Theanine promotes relaxation without causing drowsiness or sedation.
 It operates by increasing the levels of calming brain chemicals like serotonin and GABA, which can modulate sleep.
 Simultaneously, it reduces levels of chemicals associated with stress and anxiety.

 Additionally, L-Theanine enhances alpha brain waves, associated with a state of wakeful relaxation.
 This combination of increased relaxation and decreased stress levels makes L-Theanine a popular choice for improving sleep quality and duration.
+However, it's important to note that L-Theanine is well known to have a side-affect that makes dreams more vivid and memorable.
+Becuase of this, if you already suffer from nightmares, it could be worth avoiding.

 3) Apigenin: The Sleep-Inducing Phytochemical